Think you’re ready for Big Data and IoT? Standard tests are just not enough

 Testing complex storage workloads can only be achieved with real traffic.
 Cache utilisation, deduplication, compression, as well as backup and recovery, must be tested with all protocols used -SMB2.1 / 3.0, NFS, CIFS, CDMI or iSCSI - and optionally tuned to ensure compliance with defined service levels.

-Ensuring optimal data centre performance not only requires investments in test systems, but also in the employees entrusted to manage it.
+DIY or TaaS?
+Ensuring optimal data center performance not only requires investments in test systems, but also in the employees entrusted to manage it.
 In addition to the development and testing of a network infrastructure, equally important is the development of a qualified test team.
 Enterprises do not typically hire dedicated test engineers, and network and security architects are not always proficient in the design and execution of comprehensive tests to ensure their applications and IT systems can handle strenuous loads and sophisticated attacks.

 If budget is an issue, external TaaS offers (Testing as a Service) offerings can be a useful addition to an in-house solution, especially for larger projects.
 An external service provider can help determine which systems are the best fit within an existing environment, or before the rollout of a new demanding application such as online gaming.
 Performance and reliability tests of wireless environments or WAN assessments are other examples of complex projects for which an external TaaS service provider is well suited.